finos/symphony-bdk-java/README.md

 ### Default response

-The application also ships with a mechanism for default responses which sends a default response message in Symphony chat when bot receives an unknown command.
+The SDK also ships with a mechanism for default responses which sends a default response message in Symphony chat when bot receives an unknown command.

 >&#9679; **John Doe**
 >